Gloria G. Lawlah: Post-secretary career

 Lawlah endorsed former Secretary of State Hillary Clinton for president on November 17, 2015.
 In April 2016, Lawlah endorsed U.S. Representative Chris Van Hollen in the 2016 United States Senate election in Maryland.
 In July 2019, she endorsed former Vice President Joe Biden for president.
 In the 2020 presidential election, Lawlah voted as an elector in Maryland's 4th congressional district.
 In March 2021, she endorsed Maryland comptroller Peter Franchot for Governor of Maryland.

+In 2026, Prince George's County Executive Aisha Braveboy appointed Lawlah to the Maryland-National Capital Park and Planning Commission.
+Her appointment was confirmed by the Prince George's County Council in July 2026.

 Personal life

 Lawlah is married to her husband, Jack, and has three children and six grandchildren.
 Together, they live in Hillcrest Heights, Maryland.

 Political positions

 Abortion

 Lawlah identifies as "pro-choice".
 In 1990, she challenged and defeated anti-abortion state Senator Frank Komenda in the Democratic primary elections after he voted for legislation that would have eliminated about 90 percent of abortions in Maryland.
 In 1991, Lawlah voted in favor of legislation that would provide access to abortion in Maryland while requiring physicians to inform minors' parents when their children seek an abortion.
 The bill passed and was signed into law by Governor William Donald Schaefer on February 18, 1991.